SidharthArya/SidharthArya/AWESOME-STARS.md

 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅
 - [Stability-AI/StableStudio](https://github.com/Stability-AI/StableStudio) - Community interface for generative AI
-- [elastic/kibana](https://github.com/elastic/kibana) - Your window into the Elastic Stack
 - [yuki-yano/fzf-preview.vim](https://github.com/yuki-yano/fzf-preview.vim) - The plugin that powerfully integrates fzf and (Neo)vim.
 It is also possible to integrate with coc.nvim.
 - [JimmyLv/BibiGPT-v1](https://github.com/JimmyLv/BibiGPT-v1) - BibiGPT v1 · one-Click AI Summary for Audio/Video & Chat with Learning Content: Bilibili | YouTube | Tweet丨TikTok丨Dropbox丨Google Drive丨Local files | Websites丨Podcasts | Meetings | Lectures, etc. 音视频内容
 - [Nutlope/roomGPT](https://github.com/Nutlope/roomGPT) - Upload a photo of your room to generate your dream room with AI.